Sen. Tim Scott announces he's dropping out of 2024 presidential race

 "It was a shock to nearly everyone on the campaign and most people found out in real time," one Scott campaign aide told CBS News.

-A senior source close to Scott told CBS News, "Republicans are not ready yet for an optimistic conservative, " the adviser said.
-"He's a good guy; came into the race as a good guy and will leave as a good guy.
+A senior source close to Scott told CBS News, "Republicans are not ready yet for an optimistic conservative," adding, "He's a good guy; came into the race as a good guy and will leave as a good guy.
 His standing only improved.
 That's hard to do these days."

 In recent months, Scott's campaign faced challenges gaining momentum.
 He narrowly met the qualifications for the third Republican debate just days before the deadline.